Fish Taco Bowls with Cilantro Lime Rice

 Topping ideas are as follows:

 - Salsa.
-Pineapple salsa, green enchilada sauce, pico de gallo or restaurant style salsa are great options.
+Pineapple salsa, pico de gallo, and tomatillo salsa are great options.

 - Guacamole.
-Homemade guacamole or store bought works.
+Use homemade guacamole or store bought works.

 - Pickled onions or vegetables.

-- Fresh or grilled/roasted vegetables.
+- Fresh or grilled vegetables.
 Includes corn, tomatoes, cabbage, avocado, bell peppers, etc.

 Recipe notes